shayneww/tap-tempo/README.md

 - Tap `ENTER` to the rhythm of your favourite song.

 > [!TIP]
 > Main loop doesn't end until you reset it manually.
+This means that tapping after a pause will display lower BPM than before.

 > [!NOTE]
 > Calculated BPM values may vary depending on the consistency of the tapping!